GrumpyCockatiel/raytools/README.md

 	});
 ```

+The datasource property has a data and keyfield property.
+Data can be left blank and set after loading or with a default object array.
+Keyfield is the object proprety to use to identify each unique object.

+Columns is the array of column objects to display which mainly need a title and field to map to in the data objects.

+If rowNumbers is set to true, then the first column will be incrementing row count.

+Pagesize should be self-explanatory.

 Sorting is very basic

 You can add Bootstrap icons to any column and attache them to any client side handler.
 You can even have multiple icons in one column.